EdalScript/catgenda/README.md

 # Catgenda App

-## A small colourful agenda-like app to store and display your contacts in an interactive way.
+### A small colourful agenda-like app to store and display your contacts in an interactive way.

-### Work on progress
+### Work on progress.